 - Preparing milk bottles and helping us feed the injured, orphaned and baby animals

-- Regular inspections, maintenance, building and cleaning of enclosures and *** cages
+- Regular inspections, maintenance, building and cleaning of enclosures and rehabilitation cages

 - Administrative and record keeping duties of both our monkeys and the various wild troops that we’re acquainted with

-- As well as a number of other tasks Monkey Helpline performs on a regular basis, such as helping us educate the community, attending talks with us at schools and to a variety of other audiences, and generally spreading awareness about these fascinating animals we see and work with every day.
+- A number of other tasks Monkey Helpline performs on a regular basis, such as community education, talks at schools and to a variety of other audiences, and generally spreading awareness about these fascinating animals we see and work with every day.

 Expected work hours